ltex-plus/ltex-plus/pages/settings.md

 Controls whether the extension is enabled.
 Allows disabling LanguageTool on specific workspaces or for specific code language modes (i.e., file types).

-Either supply a Boolean value stating whether LTeX is enabled for all supported markup languages or disabled for all of them, or supply a list of [code language identifiers](https://code.visualstudio.com/docs/languages/identifiers) for which LTeX should be enabled (note that extensions can define additional code language identifiers).
+Either supply a Boolean value stating whether LTeX+ is enabled for all supported markup languages or disabled for all of them, or supply a list of [code language identifiers](https://code.visualstudio.com/docs/languages/identifiers) for which LTeX+ should be enabled (note that extensions can define additional code language identifiers).

 All supported markup languages are listed in the default value of this setting.
-In addition, LTeX can check comments in many popular programming languages like C++ or Java, if you add the corresponding code language identifiers to this setting.
-If you add an unsupported code language mode, LTeX will check corresponding files as plain text without any parsing.
+In addition, LTeX+ can check comments in many popular programming languages like C++ or Java, if you add the corresponding code language identifiers to this setting.
+If you add an unsupported code language mode, LTeX+ will check corresponding files as plain text without any parsing.

 <!-- ltex-client-specific-begin -->

 The activation events are unaffected by this setting.
 This means that the extension will be activated whenever a file with a supported code language mode is opened.
-For unsupported code language modes, you may need to activate the extension explicitly by executing the [`LTeX: Activate Extension`](vscode-ltex/commands.html#ltex-activate-extension) command.
+For unsupported code language modes, you may need to activate the extension explicitly by executing the [`LTeX+: Activate Extension`](vscode-ltex-plus/commands.html#ltex-activate-extension) command.

-Changes require restarting LTeX to take effect.
+Changes require restarting LTeX+ to take effect.

 <!-- ltex-client-specific-end -->